HL7-UK/UK-Core-Access/input/pagecontent/patient_index.md

 the Provider would respond with a Bundle containing Patient resources where part of the name starts with `Rich`. [[Example](Bundle-Response-patientsearchbyname.html)]

 #### Patient gender
-A Provider SHOULD support search by patient gender:
+A Provider SHALL support search by patient gender:
 ```
 GET [base]/Patient?gender=[code]
 ```